eborden/manager-readme/README.md

 -------------------------------------------------------------------------------

 - We will have a review meeting every quarter.
-- This is a time to reflect on the last quarter, identify successes and opportunities for growth.
+- This is a time to reflect, celebrate successes, and identify opportunities for growth.

 Disagreement
 ===============================================================================